Effect of spaceflight on the human body: Additional physiological effects

-Within one month the human skeleton fully extends in weightlessness, causing height to increase by 2,5 cm (1 inch).
+Within one month the human skeleton fully extends in weightlessness, causing height to increase by 2.5 cm.
 After two months, calluses on the bottoms of feet molt and fall off from lack of use, leaving soft new skin.
 Tops of feet become, by contrast, raw and painfully sensitive, as they rub against the handrails feet are hooked into for stability.
 Tears cannot be shed while crying, as they stick together into a ball.
 In microgravity odors quickly permeate the environment, and NASA found in a test that the smell of cream sherry triggered the gag reflex.
 Various other physical discomforts such as back and abdominal pain are common because of the readjustment to gravity, where in space there was no gravity and these muscles could freely stretch.
 These may be part of the asthenization syndrome reported by cosmonauts living in space over an extended period of time, but regarded as anecdotal by astronauts.
 Fatigue, listlessness, and psychosomatic worries are also part of the syndrome.
 The data is inconclusive; however, the syndrome does appear to exist as a manifestation of the internal and external stress crews in space must face.